fitmentgroup/lightrest-ng/README.md

 .factory('people', ['rest', function(rest) {
     var peopleApi = rest('people');

-    //If for some reason, the people api has a method too specific to it to be added to our rest template, we create a custom method for people
+    //If for some reason, the people api has a method too specific to people to be added to our rest template, we create a custom method just for people
     //Notice that I added the lightrest build method to our rest service so I don't have to reference the lightrest library here. peopleApi.updateNationalities = rest.build({
         url: '/people/update-nationalities',